Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 In order to understand what sets B2B apart from B2C, we need to consider who exactly it is we’re selling to.

-B2C sellers (think Nordstrom, Walmart, and so on) target the general public, so their online experience usually mimics the in-store experience.
+B2C sellers (think Nordstrom, Walmart, and so on) target the general public and individual consumers, so their online experience usually mimics the in-store experience.

-There are many similarities between B2C and B2B buyers, such as the desire for personalization, convenience, and mobility across channels.
+There are many similarities between individual consumers and B2B buyers, such as the desire for personalization, convenience, and mobility across channels.
 Both customer types are being disrupted by experience-shaping trends in fulfillment, shipping, payments, and other technological advances.

-Here’s how B2B eCommerce stands apart from its B2C counterpart:
+Here’s how B2B digital commerce stands apart from its B2C counterpart:

 More formal relationships